 You are invited to submit articles for consideration.
 Original materials, previously unpublished, are required and can be submitted on a rolling basis.
 Upon Further Review is copyrighted and may not be reproduced without the express written permission of the Philadelphia Bar Association.
 For more information, contact:

 The YLD EZine is the Association's weekly e-newsletter for Philadelphia young lawyers.
-It features the latest news, photos, event details, hot column topics, podcasts and blogs targeted for today's young attorney on the go.
+It features the latest news, photos, event details, hot column topics, podcasts and blogs targeted for today's young lawyer on-the-go.
 E-mailed every Tuesday, the YLD EZine is the "one-stop shopping" source for all things relevant to young lawyers in the Philadelphia area.
 All members of the Association's Young Lawyers Division with an email address registered with the Bar Association automatically receive a complimentary subscription to the YLD EZine.
 For more information about the YLD EZine, contact Thomas E. Rogers, Senior Managing Editor, at firstname.lastname@example.org or (215) 238-6345.

 The Bar Association maintains a significant repository of information for Bar members and leaders at its online address, philadelphiabar.org.
 As a Bar leader, you are encouraged to visit the site and review its materials about the governance of the Bar Association, the Bar's legislative program, and the many services that the Bar offers to its members and to the community.
 Information about the Philadelphia Bar Foundation is also available through the site, as is event registration and other information about current Association programs and initiatives.